The Ecovillage Map of Regeneration

 Ecovillages aim to build economic practices and systems that contribute to sharing of resources, mutual support, and strong local economies and networks that serve the needs of local people and ecosystems.
 Most ecovillages actively work to provide sustainable alternatives to the mainstream economy and monetary system, and reclaim ways of thinking about wealth and progress that include all aspects of life.
 Local currencies, sharing, social entrepreneurship, circular economy and collaborative forms of ownership are central to many ecovillages.

-Some principles apply to all dimensions of sustainability, and help bring them together in holistic designs for resilient communities and systems.
-In GEN, the whole systems approach to design and sustainability is paired with a strong focus on collaboration and participation.
-This means that the principles of whole systems design are put into practice in ways that actively include everyone concerned and encourage transparency at every level.
+Some principles apply to all Areas of Regeneration, and help bring them together in holistic designs for resilient communities and systems.
+In GEN, the integral design approach to design and regeneration is paired with a strong focus on collaboration and participation.
+This means that the principles of integral design are put into practice in ways that actively include everyone concerned and encourage transparency at every level.